AbirAbdel/Eco-Tunisia/README.md

     **-4** Change the ip adress in the files with your own ip address.

-    ❗ To find your ip address, go to your terminal and type "ipconfig" acn choose the ipv4 address.
+    ❗ To find your ip address, go to your terminal and type "ipconfig" and choose the ipv4 address.